 Contact Miller Law Group, P.C. for more guidance on divorce’s impact on your taxes.

 The tax ramifications of divorce are key.
-We’ve always said, when it comes to divorce, think logically not emotionally, and this is a perfect example.
+When it comes to divorce, think logically not emotionally, and this is a perfect example.
 There are implications of tax issues when it comes to divorce:

 - Filing status is an issue

 - The exemptions for the dependents is an issue

 - Alimony is always an issue because it’s taxable income if you’re the recipient

 - When there’s a home sale, you are going to have capital gains tax issues

 - There’s the liability of past joint returns